 He is shy, with no confidence, he’s chubby and he’s over fifty.
 And he says, many ladies look down on guys like him because of these disadvantages, especially European ladies, Swedish, for example.

 So anyway, let’s answer the question.
 And I’ll break it down into the various points he’s mentioned because each of these points are slightly different.
 So let’s go with shy, no self-confidence.
 Well, those are different.
 So confidence comes in two ways.
-The easiest way and the way that most people get confidence is by obtaining – like practice or doing the thing that they’re not confident about.
+The easiest way and the way that most people get confidence is by attaining – like practice or doing the thing that they’re not confident about.
 Because remember the first time you rode a bicycle?
 You weren’t confident because it was the first time.

 And then you rode it – I don’t know how long it takes, 50 times?
-Until you’re starting to feel really comfortable with it, you can take the training wheels off and you could go.
+Until you start to feel really comfortable with it, you can take the training wheels off and you could go.
 And now, if you’re an adult, you jump on a bike and it’s a relatively easy thing to do and it’s hard to forget, actually how to do it.
 So it’s easy to do but only because you have the experience and you’ve gone and done it many times.

 What is it that you lack confidence in?
 I hope it’s not at your workplace.
 And that’s a great example, too.
 You don’t lack confidence at your workplace because you, hopefully, know what the fuck you’re doing.
 And you probably know that because you’ve had a lot of training and practice and you’ve had experience.
 So it’s a question of – the easiest way that people start to get confident is by seeing that they’re getting results and they know what they’re doing and they go and do it.
 So in this area of talking to people, the easiest way to get confidence is the way that I got it.
 The first time I got it was through experience.
 I just went and did a lot of socializing.
 I met lots of new people.